Akshatau/M2-EmbSys/Project/2_Architecture/README.md

 - Microcontroller Board (Arduino Mega):

   It is a microcontroller board based on ATmega2560.
-It is used as a main block of my system which controls all operations through out the system.
+It is used as a main block which controls all operations of the system.

 - Gas Sensor(MQ3):